What To Do When It Feels Like Your Life Is Falling Apart

 You were probably trying to react to something you weren't ready to address yet.
 While that decision may not have worked out as you would have liked, it might actually have led to some good things.
 For example, you now know what doesn't work for you, and you've probably learned more about what is truly important to you.
 Another benefit of being in a tough spot is that it can inspire you to change and explore things you may not have had the courage to before.

 So if life isn't going your way, try to reframe your mindset to see how it can be an opportunity to build a new foundation.
 Give yourself permission to go slowly and do it right because a good foundation will support you for life.
 Here are some questions to ask yourself as you go:

 1. What do you need to do to support yourself?

-Consider your physical, mental and spiritual wellbeing.
-What needs the most help right now?
+Consider your physical, mental, and spiritual well-being.
+What feels like it could use the most help right now?
 Focus on that first.
-For example, you may need to heal, to change your lifestyle, or to trust yourself or to develop a spiritual connection.
+For example, you may need to work on changing your lifestyle to be less draining, trusting yourself, or developing a spiritual connection.

 2. How much do the people and things around you affect you?

 3. What do you need to let go of that is no longer serving you?

 After emerging from a difficult situation, you may be left with behaviors, thought patterns, and relationships that no longer serve you or reflect who you want to be.
 Those are not invited to your new foundation and must be released.
 Journal about what they cost you, and then conduct a visualization exercise to let them go.